 Jose Heriberto Villarreal

-Jose Heriberto Villarreal was born in East Chicago, Indiana, on May 8, 1953.
+Jose Heriberto Villarreal was born in East Chicago, Indiana.
 A graduate of East Chicago’s Washington High School, Villarreal served in the United States Navy before attending Purdue University.
 He received his B.A. in political science from Purdue in 1975.
 In 1976, he enrolled at the Indiana University School of Law and received his J.D. degree in 1979.
 Following graduation, he headed to Texas, where he worked for two years as a civil rights lawyer, litigating fair housing and municipal services discrimination cases in East Texas.

 Civil rights work led Mr. Villarreal to join the Southwest Voter Registration and Education Program, an organization dedicated to ensuring "meaningful political participation," by Hispanics in the Southwest.
 In 1988, Villarreal joined the Texas Attorney General’s Office as an assistant attorney general specializing in public finance transactions.
 At the same time, Villarreal became an active volunteer for political causes and people he believed in.
 Ultimately, he would serve in senior positions in a number of Democratic party presidential campaigns, including Bill Clinton, Al Gore, Hillary Clinton, and Barack Obama.